 Nutraceuticals and special cosmetics, recent trends in hair, nails and skin protection and updating antiaging research.
 UV protection, protection against environmental stress, hydration and barrier function.
 Protective strategy within the skin – antioxidants, induction and/or protection of endogenous defense and 'repair' and delivery systems and vectorization.

 Safety of cosmetics:

 Facing legislative challenges, animal testing alternatives, taking care of consumer health and environment-friendly cosmetics.
-Sustainable chemistry, sustainable souring, water consumption, CO2 footprint, impact on biodiversity, resources access, waste reduction and consumers’ expectations and questions.
+Sustainable chemistry, sustainable sourcing, water consumption, CO2 footprint, impact on biodiversity, resources access, waste reduction, and consumers' expectations and questions.

 - Technology transfer, new materials, forming techniques, assembly, among others.

 - Patents, materials, production, printing and decoration techniques, colorimetry, eco-design and sustainable development.

 All manuscripts should be in English or Spanish

 Manuscripts can be submitted until the deadline.
 Papers will be published in the ahead of print system and will be listed together on the special issue website.
 Research articles, review articles as well as communications are invited.